 IPP Shared Infrastructure Extensions (INFRA) [PWG5100.18] defines an interface for printing through shared services based in infrastructure such as Cloud servers;

-The Standard Specification for Additive Manufacturing File Format (AMF) Version 1.1 [ISO52915] defines an XML schema and file format for describing 3D objects with one or more materials; and
+The 3D Manufacturing Format Core Specification & Reference Guide v1.0 [3MF] defines an XML schema and file format for describing 3D objects with one or more materials.

-The SLC File Specification [STLFORMAT] defines a file format (commonly called "STL files") for describing 3D object with a single material.

 Therefore, this IPP 3D Printing Extensions (3D) document should define IPP attributes, values, and operations needed to support printing of 3D objects, status monitoring of 3D printers and print jobs, and configuration of 3D printer characteristics and capabilities.